Wax Carving

 * And something to smooth the finished piece with e.g. sandpapers or finer files.

-The next stage is to get the piece from wax into metal. look at, Kids Birthday Cakes in Numbers Most jewellers would give their wax model to a casting company that specialises in lost-wax casting and mould making.
-They will give you back a rough casting that would require standard checkout, RC Vehicles jewellery finishing techniques like filing, papering and polishing to get from a rough cast surface to a finished piece.
+The next stage is to get the piece from wax into metal. also see, Car Racing Most jewellers would give their wax model to a casting company that specialises in lost-wax casting and mould making.
+They will give you back a rough casting that would require standard also look at, RC Tank with Camera jewellery finishing techniques like filing, papering and polishing to get from a rough cast surface to a finished piece.

 << Previous Touch Enamelling in Jewellery Making | Back to Jewellery or Jewelry Making | Next >> Whisks in Jewellery Making